 COMPETITIVE ADVANTAGE

-Patent pending with priority date in the U.S.; AI training using patient datasets from one of the world’s top 5 cancer centres; automatically learned clinical practice metrics.
+Granted US patent; AI training using patient datasets from one of the world’s top 5 cancer centres; automatically learned clinical practice metrics.

 MARKET SIZE